flatland-association/flatland-rl/CONTRIBUTING.md

 1. Make sure all supported Python interpreters (3.8, 3.9, 3.10) are available.
    This is important because you want to be able to run the test with all supported versions.
-   We can recommend [pyenv](https://github.com/pyenv/pyenv) to manage Python versions.
+   We recommend [pyenv](https://github.com/pyenv/pyenv) to manage Python versions.
    See their docs for installation instructions.

 2. Open up a terminal, clone the `flatland` repository and open it: